Wesley Theological Seminary: Administration

-Charles Edward Forlines (1935–1943), Lester Allen Welliver (1943–1955), Norman L. Trott (1955–1967), John Lowden Knight (1967–1982), and G. Douglass Lewis (1982–2002).
+Charles Edward Forlines (1935-1943), Lester Allen Welliver (1943-1955), Norman L. Trott (1955-1967), John Lowden Knight (1967-1982), and G. Douglass Lewis (1982-2002).

 Student body

 The student body of Wesley Theological Seminary is culturally, denominationally, and theologically diverse.
 In 2008 there were 760 master and doctoral students of which 56% were women and 43% were an ethnic minority.
 Thirty-eight denominations were represented among members of the student body.
-Denominationally, the student body is primarily made up of United Methodists.
-However, there are significant numbers of students from other Methodist and non-Methodist faith traditions such as African Methodist Episcopal, African Methodist Episcopal Zion, Baptist, Presbyterian Church (U.S.A.), Episcopal, United Church of Christ, and Unitarian Universalist.
+Denominationally, the student body was primarily made up of United Methodists.
+However, there were significant numbers of students from other Methodist and non-Methodist faith traditions such as African Methodist Episcopal, African Methodist Episcopal Zion, Baptist, Presbyterian Church (U.S.A.), Episcopal, United Church of Christ, and Unitarian Universalist.

+By 2013, the seminary hosted 700 students from 30 denominations.

+By 2023, the seminary hosted 701 students, of which 53.21% were from an ethnic minority background and 48.5% were women.